Dinesh-Adhithya-H/Machine-learning-in-Football/index.md

 # Welcome !!

 We hope you find our work enjoyable and interesting , where our current interest lies on  using  Machine Learning techniques to model sports data.
-Check out our project [GitHub Account](https://github.com/Dinesh-Adhithya-H) .
+Check out our project [GitHub Account](https://github.com/Dinesh-Adhithya-H/Machine-learning-in-Football) .

+Contributors: Dinesh Adhithya and Sachin Mishra

 ## Modelling pass difficulty in football matches using Machine Learning.